aaronmsimon/unity-kings-of-the-beach/README.md

 ### Basic Updates to do (dynamic list)
 #### Athlete
 - smooth movement if angled towards net
-- (future) Add Serve Power to SkillsSO, use value in duration
+- Add Serve Skill to serve aiming

 #### AI
 - don't chase ball when won't be hit over net [need to come up with better possession logic - serves, hit 3 times]